-- Visitors should be encouraged to follow Special Airborne/Contact Precautions while in the patient room including the use of gown, gloves, and either an N95 or surgical mask and eye protection. - ii.
-Visitors must perform hand hygiene when entering and exiting the patient room.

-- iii.
-If a pediatric patient's primary caregiver(s) desires to "room in" with the patient, they should be educated about PPE available to them to reduce their risk specifically to acquiring the infection, spreading the infection, and spreading the infection to other family members.
-They should be encouraged to wear a surgical mask, gloves, and an isolation gown in the patient room. - iv.
+- i.
+Visitors should be encouraged to follow Special Airborne/Contact Precautions while in the patient room, including the use of gown, gloves, and either an N95 or surgical mask and eye protection. - ii.
+Visitors to patients on Special Airborne/Contact Precautions for specific pathogens, such as mpox, may be asked to wear gowns, masks, and eye protection at the discretion of Infection Prevention and unit leadership. - iii.
+Visitors must perform hand hygiene when entering and exiting the patient room. - iv.
+If a pediatric patient's primary caregiver(s) desires to "room in" with the patient, they should be educated about PPE available to them to reduce their risk, specifically to acquiring the infection, spreading the infection, and spreading the infection to other family members.
+They should be encouraged to wear a surgical mask, gloves, and an isolation gown in the patient room. - v.
 When a patient from a prison is on Special Airborne/Contact Precautions, the accompanying Department of Corrections personnel will wear an N95 respirator, eye protection, gown, and gloves while they are present in the patient's room.
-Fit testing is the responsibility of the Department of Corrections. - i.
+Fit testing is the responsibility of the Department of Corrections.

+- i.
 Special Airborne/Contact Isolation in the OR - If the operating room is not ready to receive the patient, the patient must be placed in an AIIR or private room with a door in PACU or PCS. - ii.
 The anesthesia machine should be equipped with a disposable anesthesia filter. - iii.
 Portable HEPA units will be used in the Operating Room (ideally, one HEPA unit at the patient's head and another HEPA unit at the entrance of the OR room). - iv.
 Before the patient is transported from the OR, OR staff will contact PACU to confirm the Airborne Isolation Room is ready and the negative pressure has been established with a tissue check.